Core Requirements for Effective Liquidity Risk Management

 How increasing visibility helps you manage your company more effectively

 Liquidity risk management is essential for the success of any business.
-If sufficient liquidity is available at the right time, a company can make investments and achieve its goals.
+If sufficient liquidity is available at the right time, a company can make investments, achieve its goals and – most crucially – survive in any crisis.
 If there is insufficient liquidity, processes stall, causing havoc.
 Dealing with the consequences under the resultant time pressure is almost impossible and wrong decisions are frequently taken.

 This is precisely the sort of situation which highlights the importance of having good visibility of changes in liquidity at all times.

 Liquidity risk management relies on having a regular overview of balances on all available bank accounts and liquidity risk sources, such as loans, lines of credit and investments.
 This includes receiving a balance report on a daily basis showing the change in these positions over a short time period.

 But what if decisions need to be made today for a period in the future?